janclemenslab/xarray-behave/README.md

 # xarray-behave

 ## Installation
 Install a working conda installation with python 3.7 (see [here](https://docs.conda.io/en/latest/miniconda.html)).
+If you have conda already installed, make sure you have conda v4.8.4+.
+If not, update from an older version with `conda update conda`.

 If you want to use xb with DeepSS, following the [installation instructions for DeepSS](https://janclemenslab.org/deepss/install.html).